-Most products are offered in multiple sizes, so you should be able to find a retractable screen door that fits the doorway and your tastes.
-Measure the height from the ground to the top of the door frame and measure the width at the bottom of the doorway, the middle of the doorway, and the top of the doorway to ensure accuracy.
+Most products, like the Andersen 3000 Series Full View Retractable Screen Storm Door, are offered in multiple sizes, so you should be able to find a retractable screen door that fits the doorway and your tastes.
+Measure the height from the door sill to the top of the door frame and measure the width at the bottom of the doorway, the middle of the doorway, and the top of the doorway to ensure accuracy.

 The purpose of a retractable screen door is to allow air to flow into and out of the home without letting insects, leaves, and other small objects pass through the mesh.
 Typically, screen doors are made with either fiberglass mesh or polyester mesh, though some screens may also be made with aluminum mesh.

 Fiberglass mesh is a durable material that is resistant to damage, making it a great choice for high-traffic areas, like the front door.
 The thick layer of fiberglass keeps pests out and air in, though it hinders the view of the outside world more than polyester or aluminum mesh.
 "Vinyl-coated fiberglass mesh is the most popular option because of its durability, and it's also affordable and easy to install," says Giovanni Scippo, an interior designer and director of 3D Lines, a U.K.-based architectural renderings company.
 "Fiberglass doesn’t crease or easily dent after rough use," says Jason Farr, president and owner of Aviara Pavers, a design and outdoor living specialist company headquartered in Escondido, California.